 A differential backup is similar to an incremental backup the first time it is performed in that it will copy all data changed from the previous backup.
 However, each time it is run afterward, it will continue to copy all data changed since the last full backup.
 Thus, it will store more data than an incremental on subsequent operations, although typically far less than a full backup.
 Moreover, differential backups require more space and time to complete than incremental backups, although less than full backups.

 Incremental backup only includes the data that has changed since the previous backup operation.
 A differential backup contains all the data that has changed since the last full backup.

 What are snapshots?

 Use incremental forever snapshots to capture an entire application and its relevant state for complete application and system recovery with near-zero RTOs and aggressive RPOs.
 Some systems allow for application-consistent protection for Microsoft Exchange, Microsoft SQL, Oracle, etc., including virtual environments running VMware vSphere and Microsoft Hyper-V.

 What is data deduplication?

 Data deduplication is a process that eliminates redundant copies of data and reduces storage overhead.
-Data deduplication techniques ensure that only one unique instance of data is retained on storage media, such as disk, flash, or tape.
-Data deduplication is used for backups to reduce the amount of storage space used and remove duplicate copies of files and applications.
+Data deduplication techniques ensure that only one unique data instance is retained on storage media, such as disk, flash, or tape.
+Deduplication is used for backups to reduce storage space and remove duplicate copies of files and applications.